cloudmesh-community/book/chapters/class/516/syllabus-2020.md

 * 10% Assignments
 * 10% Particpation

-There is no exam or midterm in this class, however, there will be a project review at midterm time.
+There is no written exam for the midterm or final in this class.
+However, there will be a project review at midterm and final time.
 During the last two weeks of the semetser, intensive reviews are conducted.
+Please do not assume that after you have handed in your project, you are done.
+You have the ability to improve it based on feedback.

+The deliverables for midterm and project reviewes are discussed elsewhere

 ## Project Examples

+A small list of project examples are available at:

 * <https://cloudmesh.github.io/cloudmesh-manual/projects/index.html>

+We will add to this list as the semester progresses.
+We like you to identify a project within the firts month of the semester.

 ## Statement on Academic Misconduct